 Tourist visa holders who want to drive in the UAE must get an international driving permit before leaving Australia.

 Travellers entering the Gulf area by sea should be aware that many areas are sensitive in relation to security and territory.
 In particular, maritime boundaries and the islands of Abu Musa and the Tunbs in the southern Gulf are the subject of jurisdictional disputes.
 There are reports of detentions and inspections of vessels and arrests.
-For more information, you should also read our page for Australians travelling by boat.
+For more information, you should also read our Travelling by boat page.

 The International Maritime Bureau issues piracy reports on its website.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See instead the Aviation Safety Network website for information on aviation safety in the UAE.

 Please also refer to our general air travel page for information on aviation safety and security.

 Prior to travelling to the UAE you should familiarise yourself with local laws and their impact on your personal circumstances.
 Legal and administrative processes are significantly different from those in Australia.
 If you are arrested, you may face a significant period of detention before your case comes to trial.
 You could have your passport held by UAE authorities and be prevented from leaving the country.
 Behaviour that would be considered offensive or anti-social, but not criminal, in Australia could be considered as a very serious matter by UAE authorities.
 Anyone violating UAE law, even unknowingly, may be subject to severe punishment.